solliancenet/ica-wbs/Financial service modernization workshop/design-challenge-guide-attendee.md

 The Claims Management system is one of the most critical systems at Contoso Ltd. It was originally architected when the company was much smaller.
 It currently runs on Windows Server 2008 R2 with a separate SQL Server 2008 backend.
 The application team that supports it would ultimately like to rearchitect the system for better scalability and to take better advantage of new innovations in claims management.
 They see cloud technologies as a good fit for this type of application but they lack the experience, expertise and time to rebuild the application right now.

-It is highly complex and is leveraged by various parts of the business with many upstream and downstream dependencies.
-Some of these dependencies are Linux systems.
+It is highly complex and is leveraged by various parts of the business with many upstream and downstream dependencies, some of which are Linux systems.

-"We are preparing for Windows and SQL Server 2008/R2 end of support and would like to better understand our options for upgrade and migration."
-Sloane Peterson, Contoso Ltd CIO.
+The CIO of Contoso Ltd, Casey Jensen, stated, "We are preparing for Windows and SQL Server 2008/R2 end of support and would like to better understand our options for upgrade and migration."

 **Helpdesk**

 In addition to the Claims Management system, their next critical application is the their customer support solution, including the Helpdesk.
 They have completed a cloud readiness assessment of the application and gathered the following information:

 - Helpdesk software is deployed on a single VM running a traditional LAMP stack (Linux, Apache, MySQL & PHP)
 - Linux Ubuntu 16.04, Apache 2, MySQL 5.6 (100GB DB), and PHP 7.0 are the current versions
 - The VM is hosted on a VMWare infrastructure using 8vCPUs and 16GB of RAM.
 When asked about why the applications required 8vCPUs, the Contoso Ltd team stated that during busy periods the server can get overloaded.
 They decided to scale up the VM to handle the load when needed.

 The team stated there has been downtime due to the web server not responding.
 When this happens, they are forced to reboot the VM (every few weeks).
 They have noticed error OST98744 in event log when this happens.